Bifurcations of heteroclinic contours in two-parameter planar systems: Overview and explicit examples: Introduction

 \section{Introduction}

 Consider a vector field in the plane containing two hyperbolic saddles and suppose an orbit leaving one saddle connects to the other saddle and vice versa.
-This configuration of saddles and orbits is called a {\it heteroclinic contour} (other names used: {\it polygone}, {\it polycycle}).
+This configuration of saddles and orbits is called a {\it heteroclinic contour} (other names used: {\it polygon}, {\it polycycle}).
 This paper deals with bifurcations occurring in generic two-parameter families of vector fields containing such contours at some critical parameter values.

-Heteroclinic contours can be subdivided into two categories, namely {\it monodromic} and {\it non-monodromic}.
-For both cases there already exist separate theoretical studies.
-Results on the monodromic case have been published by \cite{reyn} and are quite well known.
-For example, they are included in the exposition \cite{BazKuzKhib:1989} and reproduced in the encyclopedic work \cite{ArnoldDSV:1994}.
-A much more recent publication by \cite{dukov} is devoted to the non-monodromic case.
+Planar heteroclinic contours can be subdivided into two categories, namely {\it monodromic} and {\it non-monodromic}.
+For both cases there already exist detailed theoretical studies.
+Results on the monodromic case have been first published by \cite{reyn} and are quite well known.
+For example, they are included in the surveys \cite{BazKuzKhib:1989,Sha:1992} and reproduced in the encyclopedic work \cite{ArnoldDSV:1994}.
+In contrast, results on the non-monodromic case are much less known, although its detailed study has been first done in \cite{Roi:1989} and \cite{Sha:1992}, and recently independently repeated by \cite{dukov}.

 In both cases, depending on the eigenvalues of the saddles, either one limit cycle or two limit cycles of opposite stability are generated as the result of homoclinic bifurcations.
 When two limit cycles exist these may collide to form a semi-stable limit cycle at a fold (or saddle-node) of cycles bifurcation.